‘Sassy Trump’ Is Your New Favorite Superhero

 Serafinowicz has also made Sophisticated Trump and Cockney Trump, among other versions, but the Sassy Trump clips are by far the most popular.
 He estimates that by this point he must have some two hours of Sassy Trump audio recorded.

 “That particular aspect of his personality, the bitchy, meanest girl in school, the way that no professional person ever talks ever in any industry, let alone the highest position in the free world.
-Nobody talks like that,” he says, eventually devolving into a fit of defeated laughter: “Oh god, he’s such an idiot.”
+Nobody talks like that,” he says, eventually devolving into a fit of defeated laughter: “Oh God, he’s such an idiot.”

 It’s an interesting juxtaposition to the other challenge that faced Serafinowicz as he developed his take on The Tick.
 If Sassy Trump is meant to accentuate the absurdity of a real person—in this case, the President of the United States—Serafinowicz’s goal with The Tick is to embody this almost cartoonish satire of a noble superhero and find a way to make him still seem like a real person.